Gosei (Japanese diaspora): Gosei in Canada

 Japanese-Canadian Gosei are entirely acculturated, as is typical for any ethnic group.

 Gosei in Peru

-Japanese-Peruvian (Nipo-peruano) Gosei make up less than 1.0% of the Nikkei population in 2000.
+Japanese-Peruvian (Nipo-peruano) Gosei made up less than 1.0% of the Nikkei population in 2000.
 They are represented by the Asociación Peruano Japonesa.

 Gosei in Brazil

-Japanese-Brazilians (Nipo-brasileiro) make up the largest Japanese population in South America, numbering an estimate of less than 242,543 (including those of mixed-race or mixed-ethnicity), more in the 1.8 million in the United States.
+Japanese-Brazilians (Nipo-brasileiro) make up the largest Japanese population in South America, numbering an estimated less than 242,543 (including those of mixed-race or mixed-ethnicity), more in the 1.8 million in the United States.
 The Gosei are a small part of the ethnic minority in that South American nation in the last decades of the 20th century.
 In 1990, 0.8% of the Nipo-Brasileiros community were Gosei.

 Cultural profile

 Generations

 The term Nikkei (日系) encompasses all of the world's Japanese immigrants across generations.
 In North America, the Gosei are among the heirs of the "activist generation" known as the Sansei.